Shojae Khalilzadeh

 Shojae Khalilzadeh (شجاع خلیلزاده; born 14 May 1989) is an Iranian professional footballer who plays as a centre-back for Persian Gulf Pro League club Tractor and Iran national team.
 He is known for his pace, artistic tackles and positional sense.

 Khalilzadeh starting his career in Kerman where he moved to two clubs, first joining Mes Rafsanjan and then signing with Mes Kerman in 2010.
-His performance earned him a transfer to Sepahan Isfahan in 2013 and spent four years with Talaei Pooshan, which included a successful loan spell with Tractor in Tabriz.
+His performance earned him a transfer to Sepahan Isfahan in 2013 and spent four years with Talaei Pooshan, which included a successful loan spell with Tractor in Tabriz to complete his mandatory military service in IRGC.
 In May 2017, Khalilzadeh joined Persepolis side that he helped turn into one of the strongest on the continent, before joining Qatari side Al-Rayyan in October 2020.

 Club career

 Early years in Mazandaran

 At the age of 16, Khalilzadeh started playing football with local youth teams for three years.

 Mes Rafsanjan and Kerman

 Khalilzadeh began his professional career with Mes Rafsanjan in 2008.
 He spent two seasons at Mes Rafsanjan in Azadegan League.
 In late June 2010, Khalilzadeh joined Iran Pro League side Mes Kerman.
 He made a debut for the club under coach Samad Marfavi in the league 2010–11 season.
 In his second season, under Croatian coach Miroslav Blažević, he reached with the team the semi-finals of the 2011–12 Hazfi Cup.
 In June 2012, Khalilzadeh extended his contract for a third season a worth R800m.
 His performance did not go unnoticed, as Esteghlal, Persepolis and Sepahan teams showed interest in signing of the defender.